Twilight-Dream-Of-Magic/Twilight-Dream-Of-Magic/README.md

 A C++-based research library for symmetric encryption and decryption, containing my OaldresPuzzleCryptic and Little OaldresPuzzleCryptic algorithms (although these two algorithms are placed in the `OOP/BlockCipher` folder and the `OOP/StreamCipher` folder, they are actually mathematically different implementations. they actually use different mathematical implementations.
 I call them both by this name because these algorithms are actually very difficult to crack, and both algorithms can be a good defense against the future growth of quantum computing with respect to quantum bits, and I propose a good defense against shortening the speed of cracking.
 (And the name means: a maze of puzzles as hard to crack as a mythical dragon.)
-However, because of the design characteristics of the two ciphers themselves: the block cipher is a heavyweight cryptography, and the stream cipher is a lightweight cryptography, the block cipher is a heavyweight cryptography, and the stream cipher is a lightweight cryptography.
+However, because of the design characteristics of the two ciphers themselves: the block cipher is a heavyweight cryptography, and the stream cipher is a lightweight cryptography.
 I hope you will like these two algorithms.

 ## 🔭 I’m currently working on ...